NigelEarle/AWS-CSA-Notes-2018/Application Services/README.md

 - Media Transcoder in the cloud.
 - Convert media files from their original source format in to different formats that will play on smarphones, tablets, PCs etc.
-- Provides transcoding presets for popular output formats, which means that you dont need to guess about which settings work bets on particular devices.
+- Provides transcoding presets for popular output formats, which means that you don't need to guess about which settings work bets on particular devices.
 - Pay based on the minutes that you transcode and the resolution at which you transcode.

 ## API Gateway